YTPLGMVQ/Sankofa/README.md

 * database with retrograde analysis (α—β leaves)
 * simple score heuristic (α—β leaves not in the database)

-# End-Game Database

-**Retrograde** is a helper application that builds a database with the retrograde analysis of the game.
-It starts with the end-games and incrementally works towards the starting position.
-The retrograde analysis takes some shortcuts for the sake of performance:
+**Retrograde** builds an end-game database:
+* successively processes "levels" with a given number of stones, from zero upwards
-* uses the simplified Awari rules which leads to slightly inaccurate scores
+* uses the simplified Awari rules which lead to slightly inaccurate Oware position evaluations
 * does not filter out the unreachable positions but processes them like the rest
+* iterates through a level until no new positions may be evaluated.
-* stops once it has reached all possible positions for a level.
-Revisiting some could improve the evaluation.
+  Revisiting some positions could improve the level's evaluation.
 * takes a huge amount of time to process the positions with many stones: useable only for end-games
+* we recommend to evalute strongly connected components up to level 12 and the end-game up to level 16.

 # License